kamal-github/pragmaticNotes/Concurrency.md

 - Shared resources not only includes memory refs, but also Files/Network resources/DB etc, access them in concurrent-safe manner too.

 #### Actor model
-- Actor model for concurrency, [Learn more about it](https://www.google.com/search?q=actor%20model%20concurrency).
+- Actor model for concurrency, [Learn more about it](https://www.google.com/search?q=actor%20model%20concurrency), also [this](https://doc.akka.io/docs/akka/current/general/index.html)
 It is similar to go routines that pass the messages through channels and do not share the memory, Actor model is widely used in Erlang/Elixir and there are other language implementations.

 #### Blackboards